 The Biological Safety Program enforces regulations that ensure the safe operation of biological safety laboratories in Boston.
 We lead efforts affecting biological safety laboratories by (1) leading internal, multidisciplinary teams in biological safety activities, including a city working group devoted to the new National Emerging Infectious Diseases Laboratories (NEIDL), and (2) collaborating with elected officials, municipal employees, organizations, and the private sector.

-The biological laboratory regulations were adopted on September 19, 2006, and require anyone operating or planning to operate a Biosafety Level 3 or Level 4 biological research laboratory within the City of Boston to apply for and receive a permit to operate from the Boston Public Health Commission.
-Contact the Boston Public Health Commission to register for access to an on-line application process for you BSL-3 or BSL-4 facility
+The Biological Laboratory Regulations require anyone operating or planning to operate a Biosafety Level 3 or Level 4 laboratory or proposing to use rDNA at biosafety levels 2, 3, or 4 within the City of Boston to apply for a permit from the Boston Public Health Commission.
+To learn more about the BPHC Regulations, click here.

 Questions?
 Contact the Environmental Health Office at 617-534-5965 or email@example.com.

 If you would like information on Body Art/Tattoo Permits, please click here.